nick-etuk/workstation1/README.md

 }
 ```

+Activity IDs must be unique across all projects.

 # Steps

 Steps are the Shell script or Powershell code files that actually perform the actions specified in the activities.